 - Recording each of these transactions accurately and consistently.

 What’s the difference between bookkeepers and accountants?

 Bookkeeping sounds pretty similar to accounting, so what’s the difference?
 Accounting takes the daily financial statements and builds models to determine the health of the business.
 An accountant needs to:

 - Analyze operational costs in specific business units.

 - Understand the financial impact of strategic decisions.

 Accountants provide a lot of analysis and forecasts while bookkeepers maintain the day-to-day operations that make that possible.
 The ledgers they create and maintain are the primary source of truth for all other financial statements and analysis.

 Why you need a good bookkeeper

 Hiring bookkeepers will cost you, but good bookkeepers will more than earn their keep.
 Catching invoice errors and making sure bills are paid on time can save you from a lot of unnecessary expenses.
-Aside from catching mistakes, bookkeepers are critical to maintaining a healthy cash flow and staying on top of your tax filings.
+Aside from catching mistakes, bookkeepers are critical to managing the cash flow of your business and staying on top of your tax filings.